 Experts say the harsh reaction is a symptom of a bankrupt and desperate government

 In a pattern repeated across the country, the stayaway in Kuwadzana 1, a high-density suburb, was accompanied by loud anti-government demonstrations on Monday and Tuesday morning.
+Although these nationwide protests were largely peaceful, turning cities into ghost towns, there were incidents of looting and, according to the government, attacks on police stations.

 On Tuesday afternoon, the government responded.